 Spring 2020 Technical Plenary & CMC Meetings (NASA/JAXA) (CMC2020_JAXA)

 M. Blackwood reported NASA’s intention was to host the spring 2020 Technical Plenary in Huntsville, Alabama and was currently exploring dates for the meetings as well as local venues.
 J.M.
 Soula remarked that as many CCSDS participants will also attend SpaceOps 2020, care should be taken to avoid conflicts with those dates.
 SpaceOps 2020 is scheduled for 18-22 May 2020.
-T. Shigeta also noted that The first week of May 2020 will be part of a Japanese national holiday and could also cause significant conflicts for Japanese attendees.
+T. Shigeta also noted that the first week of May 2020 will be part of a Japanese national holiday and could also cause significant conflicts for Japanese attendees.
 M. Blackwood confirmed that NASA would do its utmost to avoid any conflicts and that he would provide additional information when it became available.

 T. Shigeta presented JAXA’s plans for hosting the CMC’s spring 2020 meeting in Tokyo, Japan.
 JAXA proposed dates of 9-11 June 202 for the meeting with alternate dates of 3-5 June or 16-18 June 2020.
-JAXA intended to arrange a dinner reservation for the CMC on the second evening of the meetings at a nearby restaurant.
+JAXA intended to arrange a non-host dinner reservation for the CMC on the second evening of the meetings at a nearby restaurant.
 JAXA agreed to attempt to arrange a block reservation at the Remm Akihabara hotel nearby.

 CMC-A-2019-06-08 The CMC directs the Secretariat to confirm the CMC member’s availability for the proposed dates of the spring 2020 CMC Meeting, 9-11 June 2020.
 In the event CMC members are unavailable for these dates, the Secretariat will confirm availability for the other dates proposed by JAXA.
 The Secretariat will provide this information to JAXA.